RedisGraph/RedisGraph/deps/GraphBLAS/README.txt

 build           build directory, intially empty

+Config          version-dependent files used by CMake

+User            user-defined objects at compile-time (*.m4 files)

 --------------------------------------------------------------------------------

-SPEC: This version fully conforms to GraphBLAS C API Specification 1.1.0.
+SPEC: This version fully conforms to the version 1.2.0 (May 18, 2018) of the GraphBLAS C API Specification.
 It includes several additional functions and features as extensions to the spec.
 These extensions are tagged with the keyword SPEC: in the code and in the User Guide, and in the Include/GraphBLAS.h file.
-All functions and objects with the name GxB_* are extensions to the spec, as are all macros of the form GXB_*.
+All functions, objects, and macros with the name GxB_* are extensions to the spec.
 Functions, objects, and macros with prefix GB_* must not be accessed by user code.
 They are for internal use in GraphBLAS only.